chrfor/DRLP2-Continuous-Control/README.md

 -model.py :  The document which encode the Actor and Critic Neural Network which have been adapted from DDPG Pendulum -The checkpoints actor and critic files where you find the Neural Network Weights -Unity environment log

--Python libraries folder to be installed
+NB : Python libraries folder have not been uploaded but need to be installed in the same folder

+The code have been created thanks to the support of the Udacity Forum members and Kinvo/Henri Chan hints

 The Environment : from Udacity P2 continuous project instruction

 Follow the instructions below to explore the environment on your own machine!
 You will also learn how to use the Python API to control your agent.
 Step 1: Activate the Environment